jp1lrt/ChronoGPS/docs/FAQ.en.md

 - natural drift of the PC system clock

-If you correct every tiny change, you may end up injecting small GNSS jitter into Windows time.
+Correcting every tiny change would risk injecting GNSS jitter into OS time.
 ChronoGPS therefore uses a conservative, explainable policy:

-- within threshold → **do nothing on purpose**
+- within threshold → **intentionally do nothing**
 - beyond threshold → **correct only when necessary**

 ---